coral-xyz/anchor-book/src/anchor_in_depth/milestone_project_ido-program.md

 ## Instructions and Handler Functions

 Let’s think about our program flow.
 The program will have 4 instructions.
 We should be able to initialize a pool that will hold information regarding the IDO.
-When the IDO starts, investors should be able to exchange their fiat tokens for the same number of intermediary tokens.
-After the IDO is over, investors should be able to exchange their intermediary tokens for the project’s tokens.
-Finally, the project should be able to redeem all the fiat tokens from the pool.
+When the IDO starts, depositors should be able to exchange their deposit tokens for the same number of intermediary tokens.
+After the IDO is over, depositors should be able to exchange their intermediary tokens for the project’s tokens.
+Finally, the project should be able to redeem all the deposit tokens from the pool.

 ### Initializing the Pool